GameBench/offline-logs/README.md

 [API Tokens documentation](https://docs.gamebench.net/docs/web-dashboard/api-tokens/)

-API username will be the email addressed used to log into the web dashboard.
+API username: API username will be the email addressed used to log into the web dashboard.

-You can find your company ID by going to "My Company" and copying the ID from the URL.

-Session ID can be copied from the URL when accessing the session in the web dashboard.
+Session ID: Session ID can be copied from the URL when accessing the session in the web dashboard.

 The below example is using the linux binary.
 Please change the command to use the relevant binary for your OS.